idun-corp/Idun-Examples/ProptechOS-Api/authentication/README.md

 In both cases, the final goal is to obtain an Access Token, which is used in HTTP header for every subsequent call.

-Authentication is performed in Microsoft Identity Platform (former Active Directory (AD)), so the user need to have a ProptechOS account.
+Authentication is performed in Microsoft Identity Platform (former Active Directory, AD), so the user need to have a ProptechOS account.
 In case of application authentication, the application need to be registered in ProptechOS and have it's own client id and client secret.
 After the user and/or application has authenticated itself, it obtains a token in JWT format, which is then put into the Authorization header for subsequent calls to the ProptechOS REST API.
 It has to be prepended by Bearer clause:
 ```
 --header 'Authorization: Bearer XXXXXX_TOKEN_BODY_XXXXXXXXXX'